by Robin McMeeking

 Barack H. Obama

 I don’t have much to say about Obama.
-His presidency is still a work-in-process and what the effectiveness of his policies will be is yet to be determined.
+The effectiveness of his policies will be is yet to be determined.
 If we can’t be truly objective about Bush yet, we certainly can’t be about Obama.
 One thing that seems certain about him is that he is more ideological than possibly any previous president.
 Most, if not all, previous presidents were politicians first, ideologues second, if they were even ideologically driven.
 This made them sensitive to the mood of the public and they would temper their agenda with politically necessary concessions.
 I don’t see much of that in Obama.
 We know little about his past except for what he put in his first book, Dreams From My Father.
 His political/economic positions are covered in his second book, The Audacity of Hope.
 This book rejects conservative approaches to governance in favor of liberal approaches.
 Both of these books were written to further his political career.
 We know he has gone to considerable lengths to conceal his activities at Harvard, so it seems likely that these books may not be completely candid views.
 To me it seems that his lack of previous management experience is quite evident.
 If that has kept him from implementing more of his agenda that may be a good thing.

 The following musings are my own.